isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/WalkthroughOfGoogleBigQuery.rst

 ************************
 Syntax Queries Examples
 ************************
 Below are some sample queries that will get you started using ISB-CGC data in the analysis.
+One easy way is to use the BiqQuery Browser Tool (see screenshot below).
+See Google's BiqQuery Browser Tool Tutorial for more general details of how to use this tool.

+The examples below describe the question that is being asked, and an example BigQuery SQL syntax that can be used to find the answer.

 **QUESTION BEING ASKED: Find all THCA participants with UNC genex data in the ARID1B gene**